Sonic World Building

 Drag SFX to timeline

-FlowVideo AI's Sound Effects Editor provides a searchable library of 50,000+ SFX along with professional tools for frame-accurate syncing, volume keyframing, and stereo panning.
+FlowVideo AI's Sound Effects Editor provides a searchable, categorized library of 50,000+ SFX.
+More importantly, it provides the tools to place them perfectly: frame-accurate syncing, volume envelopes/keyframes, and stereo panning.

 The psychology of sonic immersion.